 The NX-OS adapter is used to handle Cisco NX-OS Telemetry payloads.
 Messages are decoded using the published protobuf (proto3) specifications and forwarded to a JSR-223 compatible script (i.e. Beanshell or Groovy) for further processing.
 Using the script extension you can extract the desired metrics from the NX-OS messages and persist the results as time series data.

+'''

-Class Name org.opennms.netmgt.telemetry.adapters.nxos.NxosGpbAdapter ------------ ---
+Class Name org.opennms.netmgt.telemetry.protocols.nxos.adapter.NxosGpbAdapter

+'''

-Table 131.
+Table 133.
 Adapter specific parameters for the NxosGpbAdapter